Hazrat Mirza Ghulam Ahmad

 I firmly believe that our Holy Prophet Muhammad is the

-for this Umma, neither new nor old.
-Not a jot or iota
+this Umma, neither new nor old.
+Not a jot or iota of the

-of the Holy Quran shall be abrogated.
-Of course, muhaddases
+Holy Quran shall be abrogated.
+Of course, muhaddases will

-in some ways be coloured with the colour of prophethood.
-I
+some ways be coloured with the colour of prophethood.
+I am

 whose work bears striking similarity to the appointed task of